amit862/Java-Data-Structure/README.md

 # Data Structure

-Data Structure is a way to organized data in such a way that it can be used efficiently.
+Data Structure is a way to organize data in such a way that it can be used efficiently.
 ##

 ![App Screenshot](https://media.geeksforgeeks.org/wp-content/uploads/20220520182504/ClassificationofDataStructure-660x347.jpg)

-Following terms are foundation terms of a data structure.
+The following terms are foundation terms of a data structure.

-• Interface − Each data strucure has an interface.
+• Interface − Each data structure has an interface.
 Interface represents the set of operations that a datastructure supports.An interface only provides the list of supported operations, type of parameters they can accept and return type of these operations.

 • Implementation − Implementation provides the internal representation of a data structure.
 Implementation also provides the defination